 The success of an implant or a bridge depends on the foundation of the teeth, the gums, and the jaw bone.
 It is important to keep your gums, teeth and a jaw bone healthy to help these procedures be successful!

 What’s the best procedure for me?

 The decision of which procedure to go for will be different for every patient, and cannot be made before visiting your dentist!
 The final decision is made after your dentist has examined your mouth and spoken to you about your desired outcomes, and any questions or concerns you have.
-Each of these procedures have different results, costs, recovery, and time associated with them.
-But before you go in to your appointment, it’s great to know what options you have and help yourself become educated on the different procedures we have available!
-We are always more than happy to discuss each option in detail and advise you what we would suggest for your individual treatment plan.
+Each of these procedures has different results, costs, recovery, and time associated with them.
+But before you go into your appointment, it’s great to know what options you have and help yourself become educated on the different procedures we have available!
+We are always more than happy to discuss each option in detail and advise you on what we would suggest for your individual treatment plan.